Give us a call now for an immediate match with a local pro.

 There are no state-level licensing requirements for HVAC technicians in Minnesota, although all contractors are required to file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
 There may also be local licensing regulations, so always check with your city or municipal government to make sure your contractor meets all requirements.
 You should also check a company's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
 You want to hire a provider with positive reviews and a history of good customer service.

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are required.
-You should also have an inspection if you notice any new issues, such as leaks, strange noises, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice yearly.
+At the time of the inspection, your technician will tell you if any services are required.
+You should also call a technician if you start noticing issues such as strange noises, leaks, or unusual smells.
+If your home has ductwork, you should have it inspected every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians tend to be less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically gets the most use.
+Usually, it's best to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it probably sees the most use.

-You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as is comfortable and avoid making drastic changes in the temperature — increase or decrease it a few degrees at a time.
-If you can, try switching to a smart thermostat.
+You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
+Keep your thermostat as low as you can and don't make drastic changes in the temperature — increase or decrease it a few degrees at a time.
+If you're able to, try switching to a smart thermostat.

 There are several ways you can make your HVAC system more energy-efficient: